hartwigmedical/hmftools/orange/README.md

  This effectively means that everything reported by [patient-reporter](../patient-reporter) is present in the ORANGE pdf.
  1. An additional exhaustive WGS scan is performed for anything interesting that may be potentially relevant but not picked up as a driver.
  Details of what is considered interesting are described in below.
- 1. A broad range of QC measures and plots is displayed which should make it clear what the quality of the tumor sample is without having to dig into additional outputs of QC steps.
+ 1. A comprehensive range of QC measures and plots is displayed which provides in-depth details about the data quality of the tumor sample.

 An example report based on the publicly available melanoma cell line COLO829 can be found [here](src/main/resources/Test.orange.pdf).